Construction work underway to add an approach track for the Yamagata Shinkansen at Fukushima Station [Fukushima Prefecture]

 Platform 12 is for upbound trains, and Yamabiko trains that do not connect with Tsubasa at Fukushima Station will stop here

-The two tracks between platforms 12 and 13 are for passing trains.
+The two tracks between tracks 12 and 13 are for through trains.

-The Tohoku Shinkansen Hayabusa and the Akita Shinkansen Komachi do not stop at Fukushima Station, so they run through these tracks at high speeds.
+The Tohoku Shinkansen's "Hayabusa" and the Akita Shinkansen's "Komachi" do not stop at Fukushima Station, so they speed through these tracks.

 Platform 13 is for outbound trains, and is also where the Yamabiko, which does not connect with the Tsubasa, stops

-I'll explain the details later, but the "Tsubasa" and the "Yamabiko" which runs in conjunction with the "Tsubasa" must stop on this platform, both inbound and outbound trains .
+I'll explain the details later, butboth the "Tsubasa" and the "Yamabiko" (which operates coupled with the "Tsubasa") must stop on this track, both inbound and outbound.

 First, the outbound Yamabiko and Tsubasa trains will stop at platform 14 and be uncoupled, allowing the Tsubasa to depart first, passing through the current approach line and descending to the Ou Main Line tracks, heading towards Yamagata